FILING DEADLINE: Friday, December 20, 2019

 In the public education system, a School Board member is a person elected or appointed to serve on a school district board of education.
 Individual Board members bring unique skills, values, and beliefs to their Board.
 As the corporate entity charged by law with governing a school district, each School Board sits in trust for its entire community.
 The obligation to govern effectively imposes some fundamental duties on the Board.
 In order for the School Board and Superintendent to govern effectively, individual members must work and learn with each other and the Superintendent in a collaborative manner to ensure that high-quality education is provided to each student.
 Each School Board member understands that the authority rests with the School Board as a whole and not with individual Board members.
 The School Board has the overarching responsibility for ensuring that every student reaches established learning standards.
 In order to this, the School Board must:

-- Engage the community in establishing the mission of the public schools, establish policies under which the school district will function, and adopt goals designed to achieve the mission of the school district.
+- Engage the community in establishing the mission of the public schools, and adopt goals designed to achieve the mission of the school district.